rmadhuraj/Madhu/DW1000/doc/Thread_Border_Router.md

 ```
 * Eject the SD card safely.

-2.Insert the SD card into Raspberry Pi.
+2. Insert the SD card into Raspberry Pi.
-3.Flash the NCP binary on to the Nordic Board connected with EVB1000
+3. Flash the NCP binary on to the Nordic Board connected with EVB1000

 ## Starting the Border Router:
 1. Connect the NCP Node to the Raspberry Pi using micro USB CABLE as shown in the below set up figure.